 This Chicken Noodle Casserole recipe is the best – the definition of comfort food!
-It comes together with all the flavors of homemade chicken noodle soup but in a delicious cheesy chicken noodle casserole.
+With my tips and tricks, your whole family will fall in love with this delicious chicken and noodle casserole.

 If you are looking for comfort food, it doesn’t get much more comforting than this delicious cheesey chicken noodle casserole.
 Made from scratch with all of the flavors of homemade chicken noodle soup recipe, even the pickiest of eaters will love this recipe.

 I think one of the reasons this casserole, and casseroles in general, are so popular is because something about the flavor of chicken noodle reminds us of being taken care of.
 Whether you are making this for your own family or making it for someone else, this is bound to make you feel warm and cared for from the inside out.

 I’ve made this twice now.
 My husband and I really like it.
 It’s easy if you keep prepared chicken around; then you just have to put things together.
 It’s easy to make on a work night and then we both have enough for lunch tomorrow.
 That saves money too.

 The Best Chicken and Noodle Casserole

 There are a few things that set this recipe apart and make it the noodle casserole on the block.

 - The noodles are cooked in chicken broth, which really deepens the flavor of this casserole.
 I also added a bay leaf in for a great background flavor.